frankhale/toby/README.md

 F1 - Switch between video search and video playback (once a video has been selected and is playing)
 F5 - Add the current playing video to data.json (see Updating data.json)
-F7 - Toggle black and white video playback
+F7 - Toggle black and white video playback filter
-F8 - Toggle saturated video playback
+F8 - Toggle saturated video playback filter
+F9 - Toggle sepia video playback filter
 Ctrl + R - Restart app (Still leaving this in here for debug purposes)
 Ctrl + Shift + I - Open Developer tools (Still leaving this in here for debug purposes)